 Omit one tablespoons of water and during the first part of the mixing stage, add roughly 1.5 tablespoons of food color gel (I use americolor brand).
 The color should look slightly light because it will deepen in a few hours.
 If you use powdered food color, you do not need to subtract any water.
 Depending

 Convert fondant to chocolate flavor

-Combine freshly made modeling chocolat into fondant recipe during the mixing stage.
+Combine freshly made modeling chocolate into fondant recipe during the mixing stage.

 To make modeling chocolate, use 1/2 cup corn syrup (warmed in the microwave) and 1 lb chocolate (any kind will do).
 Heat up the chocolate in the microwave until melted, add the warmed corn syrup and stir until it looks like its starting to seize then stop.
 Make up your black fondant and add in the softened modeling chocolate.
 Easy peasy.
 You can also just knead in modeling chocolate that has set up into fondant and it will work just as well.

 Here are some reviews from others who have tried out this recipe and loved it!